Eerovil/chromecast-dashboard/README.md

 * Modifiable timeout per image shown
 * Better handling of different aspect ratios
 * Something happens after 1 hour and the images/videos start breaking
+* Muting videos is not working (Some videos are muted, others are not.
+This is apparently a Chrome bug)